NSU: 2024 Requirements, Scores & GPAs | CampusReel

-This is the go-to guide for getting into Northeastern State University.
+This is the go-to guide for getting into Northwestern State University of Louisiana.
 We suggest you read until the end...
 Not only will we layout the exact GPA and test scores you should aim for when applying to NSU, but we’ll also offer creative ways to help your application stand out from the pack.
 We breakdown NSU statistics better than any article out there and show you how these have changed over time.
-Also, make sure to check out Northeastern State University on CampusReel to see what it’s really like here.
+Also, make sure to check out Northwestern State University of Louisiana on CampusReel to see what it’s really like here.
 If you're interesting in transferring to NSU, the read our transfer guide.
 You can also use the below calculator to help determine your likelihood of acceptance at NSU

-Northeastern State University’s average GPA is 3.48.
-Northeastern State University does require GPA.
-This average GPA means Northeastern State University is very selective.
+Northwestern State University of Louisiana’s average GPA is 3.5.
+Northwestern State University of Louisiana does require GPA.
+This average GPA means Northwestern State University of Louisiana is very selective.
 Often times, schools in this range are trying to increase their selectivity and “prestige”.
-We can’t read the minds of NSU application readers, but they likely want to increase the average GPA from 3.48 to 3.65 this year - to play it safe, we recommend striving for the 3.65 GPA.
+We can’t read the minds of NSU application readers, but they likely want to increase the average GPA from 3.5 to 3.68 this year - to play it safe, we recommend striving for the 3.68 GPA.

-Last year Northeastern State University’s acceptance rate was 92.75.
+Last year Northwestern State University of Louisiana’s acceptance rate was 83.97.
 However, check out how the acceptance rate has changed over time.

-As you can see, Northeastern State University is getting more and more difficult to get into.
-If this trend continue it’s likely that NSU will be even more competitive by the time you apply.
+As you can see, Northwestern State University of Louisiana is a little easier to get into than last year.

 Acceptance rate alone does not indicate your likelihood for getting into NSU - it’s a very high level understanding of the true competition.
 Use the acceptance rate as a general guide for curating a list of 10-15 schools that fall into different ranges of competitiveness.
 Then, use the below data to get a deeper understanding of how your application will compare to the rest of the pool.